fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Which classroom management strategies can I use to teach programming to a multi grade class where kids have different levels of programming knowledge?

+> Will JavaScript become obsolete like other languages, or is it too deeply rooted in the internet?

+> Why do so many developers have trouble with object-oriented programming?

+> What are the golden rules of programming in Java?

+> What do new computer programmers struggle with the most?

+> What happen s when you get cheap with programmers?

+> What is a software engineer's/ programmer’s worst nightmare?

+> What type of software engineers would you personally prefer for your startup?

+> What are the golden rules of programming in JavaScript?

+> What are your preferred programming languages and which do you in day-to-day work?

+> What are some examples of JavaScript code most of computer programmers write poorly?
+What is the better way of doing it?

+> How long do we have to wait to bid farewell to the most horrible programming language, JavaScript?

+> I want to become a programmer, what recommendations will you make for me according to current software industry demands?

 > bidirectional dependencies, why are they bad, how to solve them?

 > What considerations do I need to make when starting a Fintech company?